Diving Anilao for Underwater Photography

 Tiny juvenile frogfish, Mainet muck

-dueling gobies on wire coral rhinopia frondosus, Ligpo
+Dueling gobies on wire coral, Ligpo

 Hairy squat lobster, Bethlehem.
 60mm lens + 1.4x tele